Scientific: Gardenia jasminoides

 7-9, 12-16, 18-24

-Landscape Use: Mesic and oasis landscape design themes, foliar and fragrant accent. landscape borders, entryways, container plant
+Landscape Use: Mesic and oasis landscape design themes, foliar and fragrant accent, landscape borders, entryways, container plant.

-Foliage/texture: Glabrous, dark green leaves, simple and entire, prominent venation, nearly sessile, medium coarse texture
+Foliage/Texture: Glabrous, dark green leaves, simple and entire, prominent venation, nearly sessile; medium coarse texture.

-Seasonal color: Large white fragrant flowers in spring and fall
+Seasonal color: Flowers in spring and fall.

-Light: Partial sun/shade, NO western sun
+Light: Partial sun/shade, NO western sun.

-Watering: Regular, keep soil evenly moist
+Watering: Regular, keep soil evenly moist.

-Pruning: Very little needed
+Pruning: Very little to none needed.

-Propagation: Softwood cutting, seed (will germinate readily at 75oF)
+Propagation: Softwood cutting, seed (will germinate readily at 75oF).

-Disease and pests: Aphids, thrips, white flies, scale, root rot (poor draining soils), flower bud drop (caused by sudden changes in watering or temperature conditions)
+Disease and Pests: Aphids, thrips, white flies, scale, root rot (poor draining soils), flower bud drop (caused by sudden changes in watering or temperature conditions).